 - Did the survey go to people making an initial purchase or to repeat customers (who are already at least somewhat loyal to the business)?

 - What are the unique characteristics that separate data sets from one another?
 Tag the feedback based on these criteria in order to compare and contrast the results of multiple surveys.

 - What overall themes appear in the survey data?
+Is there a commonality amongst respondents?
 Do a majority of the responses focus on a particular feature or customer service issue?
 A significant number of references to the same topic indicates something that is particularly positive or negative.